-If you are considering college internships abroad, the following interview with Laura Rutkowski about her experience studying abroad in England with a psychology internship should be very helpful as you prepare for your own academic and professional future:
+If you are considering a psychology internship abroad in college, the following interview with Laura R. about her Study + Internship program in London should be helpful as you prepare for your own academic and professional future:

 What is your major and where did you intern?

 I am majoring in psychology with a minor in philosophy.
 My internship was with a private rehabilitation treatment center in Old Woking, Surrey.

 What were your responsibilities during the internship?

 As a clinical intern, my responsibilities included helping the clinical team by retrieving and filing the clients’ Step 10 sheets, attending the process, psychological education, and assignment groups, helping with general admin, and interacting with the clients on a daily basis, particularly on the client walk after lunch.
 I wrote up notes after process and assignment groups to be inputted on the Life Base system.
 I also sat with the eating disorder clients during snack time to ensure that they ate their entire snack and that their behavior was monitored afterwards.

 What new knowledge and skills did you gain or develop?